mriscoc/ATTabs/wiki/options.md

 OptSpaceInitial: integer
 ======

-Indent before first tab, for top/bottom OptPosition.
+Indent before first tab.
+For left/right OptPosition, it's used only if OptButtonLayout is empty.

 OptSpaceBeforeText: integer
 ======